 They are aggressive predators that will sometimes out-compete native fish species for food resources.
 Their diet consists mostly of larval/adult aquatic insects such as stoneflies, caddisflies and mayflies, as well as terrestrial insects like grasshoppers, beetles and spiders.
 Their preferred menu goes on to include minnows, worms and frogs.
 Larger brook trout will sometimes even devour small rodents swimming across the water surface.

-A Short History of Brook Trout Stocking
+A Short History of Brook Trout Stocking in the Prairies

 There are no native brook trout in Saskatchewan or Manitoba, with the exception of a few rivers in the sub-Arctic region of north-eastern Manitoba.
 The fish species was first introduced in Saskatchewan in 1933 as a recreational angling species that would help take pressure off of native fish stocks.
 From the work of Saskatchewan and Manitoba's respective fish hatcheries, brook trout are now found in over 60 lakes and streams across the two provinces with some lakes and streams supporting naturally reproducing populations.